home

 2.6 The subject knowledge view

 The subject knowledge view of subjects emphasizes the role of domain specific knowledge in relation to both subject representation in practice and theoretical issues concerning the nature of "subject".
-It may also be called "the domain analytic view" or "the epistemological view" because it understand subject knowledge as formed by different theories, which in the end are connected with epistemological assumptions.
-Rowley & Hartley wrote
+It may also be called "the → domain analytic view" or "the epistemological view" because it understand subject knowledge as formed by different → theories, which in the end are connected with epistemological assumptions.
+Rowley and Hartley wrote:

-In order to achieve good consistent indexing, the indexer must have a through appreciation of the structure of the subject and the nature of the contribution that the document is making to the advancement of knowledge within a particular discipline".
-(Rowley & Hartley 2008, 109)
+In order to achieve good consistent indexing, the indexer must have a thorough appreciation of the structure of the subject and the nature of the contribution that the document is making to the advancement of knowledge within a particular discipline.
+(Rowley and Hartley 2008, 109)

 [top of entry]